Amir-Nassimi/Spectra-Vision-Studio/README.md

 # Explore Our Kernel 🚀

-We are thrilled to unveil our cutting-edge kernel, an embodiment of innovation that integrates the audio manipulation capabilities of Super Spectra Vision!
+We are thrilled to unveil our cutting-edge kernel, an embodiment of innovation that integrates the audio manipulation capabilities of Spectra Vision Studio!
 It's not just a repository; it's a revolution in audio processing, built with our audio projects at its heart.

 ## Catch the Wave of Audio Innovation